 The Knox-Keene Act requires health plans to maintain provider networks that are sufficient to ensure that all covered health care services are readily available to each enrollee consistent with good professional practice.
-In addition, health plans are required to monitor and maintain networks sufficient to provide enrollees access to covered health care services within specific appointment wait time standards and to meet network adequacy requirements set forth within the Knox-Keene Act.
-To demonstrate compliance with these requirements, health plans are required to annually submit certain information to the DMHC.
+In addition, health plans are required to monitor and maintain networks sufficient to provide enrollees access to covered health care services within specific appointment wait time standards and to meet network adequacy requirements set forth in the Knox-Keene Act.

-On May 1 of each year, reporting plans (full-service health plans and specialized plans that provide mental health services) are required to report to the DMHC information regarding the plan's compliance with timely access standards and with network adequacy requirements, as described in Health and Safety Code sections 1367.03 and 1367.035, and title 28 of the California Code of Regulations, section 1300.67.2.2, subsection (h).
-In addition, health plans are required to submit data related to out-of-network payments made at contracted facilities, pursuant to Health and Safety Code section 1371.31 subsection (a)(4), and data pertaining to third-party corporate telehealth providers, pursuant to Health and Safety Code section 1374.141 subsection (d), as applicable.
-The DMHC reviews the data submitted annually for compliance with the Knox-Keene Act and the rules contained in title 28 of the California Code of Regulations.
+By May 1 of each year, reporting plans (full-service health plans and specialized plans that provide mental health services) are required to report to the DMHC information regarding the plan's compliance with timely access standards and network adequacy requirements, as described in Health and Safety Code sections 1367.03 and 1367.035, and title 28 of the California Code of Regulations, section 1300.67.2.2, sub. (h).
+In addition, health plans are required to submit data related to out-of-network payments made at contracted facilities, pursuant to Health and Safety Code section 1371.31 sub. (a)(4), and data pertaining to third-party corporate telehealth providers, pursuant to Health and Safety Code section 1374.141 sub. (d), as applicable.
+The DMHC reviews the data submitted annually for compliance with the Knox-Keene Act and rules contained in title 28 of the California Code of Regulations.

-On May 1 of each year, all profile plans (e.g., restricted and limited full-service, subcontracted and specialized mental health, dental, vision, acupuncture, and chiropractic health plans) are required to annually submit to the DMHC network profile information detailing the plan's approved network names, product lines, network service area, and plan-to-plan contracts, pursuant to title 28 of the California Code of Regulations, section 1300.67.2.2, subsection (h).
+Also by May 1 of each year, profile-only plans (e.g., restricted and limited full-service, subcontracted, dental, vision, acupuncture, and chiropractic health plans) are required to annually submit to the DMHC network profile information detailing the plan's approved network names, product lines, network service area, enrollment status, and plan-to-plan contracts, pursuant to title 28 of the California Code of Regulations, section 1300.67.2.2, sub. (h).

 Timely Access Compliance Reporting Requirements

-Health plans are required to annually submit to the DMHC a Timely Access Compliance Report that includes information related to monitoring the health plans' network compliance with timely access standards, including network rates of compliance with the appointment wait time standards during the previous year.
+By May 1 of each year, health plans are required to submit to the DMHC a Timely Access Compliance Report that includes information related to compliance with timely access standards.
+This Report includes survey results indicating the percentage of a plan's providers with a medical appointment available within certain time frames during the previous year.
+This is called the health plan's "rate of compliance".

 Annual Network Reporting Requirements

-Health plans are required to annually submit to the DMHC information confirming the status of each of the plan's networks and enrollment, including a complete list of the plan's in-network providers, hospitals and other facilities, and enrollees within each network.
-The requirements for the Annual Network Report are set forth in title 28 of the California Code of Regulations, section § 1300.67.2.2, subsection (h).
-Health plans also must submit a timely access and network adequacy grievance report, an out-of-network payment report and third-party corporate telehealth provider report, as applicable.
-Health plans are required to report data regarding clinical encounters with non-physician counseling mental health professionals.
+Health plans are required to annually submit to the DMHC information confirming the status of each of the health plan's networks and enrollment, including a complete list of the health plan's network providers, hospitals and other facilities, and enrollees within each network.
+The requirements for the Annual Network Report are set forth in title 28 of the California Code of Regulations, section § 1300.67.2.2, sub. (h).
+Health plans also must submit a timely access and network adequacy grievance report, an out-of-network payment report and a third-party corporate telehealth provider report, as applicable.
+Health plans are also required to report data regarding clinical encounters with non-physician counseling mental health professionals and non-network provider requests.
+Reporting requirements are set forth in title 28 of the California Code of Regulations, section 1300.67.2.2, sub. (h), and the submission instruction manual and report forms are incorporated within this Rule.

 Related Links